Parth-Sapkal/House-Price-Prediction-/README.md

-#Predict Bangalore house prices using machine learning with data preprocessing, feature engineering, and a web app UI.
-Sure!
-Below is a complete and polished `README.md` file you can directly upload to your GitHub repository for your Bangalore House Price Prediction project.

-markdown
- 🏠 Bangalore House Price Prediction using Machine Learning
+ #🏠 Bangalore House Price Prediction using Machine Learning

 This project predicts house prices in Bangalore using a machine learning regression model.
 It showcases end-to-end data science workflow including data cleaning, feature engineering, model training, and a simple web application for real-time predictions.